 The President shall be responsible for administering this Policy and managing University Inventions, as hereafter defined.
 In consultation with the President and the Provost, the VPRGS may authorize exceptions to this Policy that he/she determines to be in the best interest of the University.

-Any discovery or invention which a) results from research carried on by, or under the direction of, any employee of the University which is supported by University funds or by funds controlled or administered by the University, or b) results from an employee’s duties with the University, or c) has been developed in whole or in part through the utilization of University resources or facilities not available to the general public shall belong to the University ("University Inventions”).
+(a) All discoveries or inventions by a University employee which: (i) result from research which is supported by University funds or by funds controlled or administered by the University; or (ii) were created in a field of work or study directly related to that employee’s scholarly or other academic endeavors at the University; or (iii) have been developed in whole or in part through the use of University resources or facilities, shall belong to the University (hereinafter “University Inventions”).

 (b) The University does not own discoveries or inventions created by students unless the student (i) is employed by the University (in which case the University’s ownership is determined under the previous paragraph), (ii) made the discovery or invention using funds controlled or administered by the University, except grants or awards specifically designed to encourage student innovation and entrepreneurship, or (iii) made the discovery or invention in whole or in part through use of University resources or facilities other than those generally available to students.
 Students may elect to assign to the University their intellectual property rights in inventions or discoveries which the University does not own.
 If the University accepts such an assignment, the University will administer the student’s discovery or invention as if it were a University Invention under this Policy.